 If you have been suspended from receiving financial aid, either for exceeding the maximum timeframe or for failing to meet the GPA or completion rate standards, you are entitled to go through the appeal process for financial aid reinstatement.
-Federal law allows schools to approve appeals if extenuating circumstances affected a student’s ability to maintain Satisfactory Academic Progress (S.A.P.).
+Federal law allows schools to approve appeals if extenuating circumstances* affected a student’s ability to maintain SAP.

 To be considered for an appeal, you must: